MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Verses the enumeration of key,value pairs

-For each dictEntry in myDictionary
+For Each dictEntry in myDictionary

   dictKey = dictEntry(0)